lemonTree creations is an equity-seeking theatre company that brings rarely told stories to the stage.

 lemonTree creations is an equity seeking theatre company.

 We demonstrate these values through what we put on stage (or any performance venue) and the leadership structures within our ad hoc organization.
-When creating and producing theatre, we adhere to social justice models including anti-racist strategies and the pursuit of equity for Indigenous and culturally diverse communities.

 We dismantle white supremacy by providing leadership roles for artists from the communities that our work represents on stage and other platforms on which we create.